dylan-jayatilaka/tonto/README.md

 IMPORTANT: if you have a [cygwin](https://cygwin.com/install.html) unix environment, please delete it before installing MSYS2.
-You will find cygwin under in `C:/cygwin` or something like that.
+You will find cygwin as `C:/cygwin` or something like that.
 We have found that cygwin interferes with MSYS2.

-Once you have MSYS2, open it's console; it has an "M" logo and looks a bit purple.
-Do not confuse it with the MS console.
-You can find it in `C:/mingw64`.
+Once you have MSYS2, open it's console; it has an "M" logo with a bit of purple.

+Do not confuse it with the Microsoft console.

+You can find MSYS2 in `C:/mingw64`.

-In the MSYS2 console, update the database
+In the MSYS2 console, first update the database :

 ```
 pacman -Syu
 ```

-To be safe, close the MSYS2 console, open it again and type
+Next, close the MSYS2 console, and open it again, then type

 ```
 pacman -Su
 ```

-If you are on an `x86_64` machine (most likely) install:
+If you are on an `x86_64` machine (this is most likely) then install:

 ```
 pacman -S mingw-w64-x86_64-toolchain